 Performer & Educator

 Miryam Coppersmith is a performance-maker, writer, dancer, and educator.
 Her performance work aims to redefine and reinvigorate live space and engage with the present moment.
-Drawing from a DIY punk ethos, a myriad of trainings in theater and dance, and a love of teaching and learning, each performance intends to be the start of a real conversation between performer(s) and audience.
+Drawing from a DIY punk ethos, a desire to blend the lines between disciplines, and a love of teaching and learning, each performance intends to be the start of a real conversation between performer(s) and audience.
 Her most recent work centers friendship as the sod, the secret, at the center of collaboration.

 Miryam has extensive experience in Jewish Education, as a classroom teacher, B'nei Mitzvah tutor, camp teacher, and artist-in-residence.